umbraco/UmbracoDocs/umbraco-cloud/security.md

 {% tab title="Default (reverse proxy)" %}
 **Reverse proxy version (default)**

-For all cloud projects since December 8th, 2020, Cloudflare is used as a reverse proxy service for your project.
+Cloudflare is used as a reverse proxy service for your Cloud project.
 This means that you'll need to get the IPs from the `CF-Connecting-IP` header.
 Use the example below to restrict access to your backoffice using IP filtering.

 You can read more about the HTTP request headers coming from Cloudflare in the [Cloudflare Documentation.](https://developers.cloudflare.com/fundamentals/get-started/reference/http-request-headers/).